 Why this CV works

-- Have a passion for becoming an electrician no matter what?
+- Have the passion to be an electrician no matter what?
 Don’t let fancy degrees short-circuit your dreams!
 You don’t always need a degree to become a successful electrician.

 - However, your beginner electrician CV needs a little spark—we’re talking about project experience.
-Can you recall any volunteering events where you assisted local electricians or helped with installing solar panels?
+Recall any volunteering events where you assisted local electricians or helped with installing solar panels?
 Great!
 Include them to make a lasting impression.

 Why this CV works

 - You’re looking to step into a role that is demanding and comes with high expectations.
-Recruiters expect you to prove your track record of exemplary performance by highlighting achievements from the past in both your electrician cover letter and CV.
+Recruiters expect you to demonstrate your history of exemplary performance by highlighting achievements from the past in both your electrician cover letter and CV.

 - Your commercial electrician CV wouldn’t disappoint if you included your role in implementing energy-efficient systems for clients who ended up giving you repeat business.